apache/freemarker-generator/freemarker-generator-cli/src/site/markdown/cli/usage/transforming-directories.md

 * Transform an input directory recursively into an output directory
 * If a template has a ".ftl" extension this extension will be removed after processing
-* Only a single directory is support
+* Only a single directory is supported (for now)
-* Currently no inclusion / exclusion patterns for templates are supported
+* Currently no inclusion / exclusion patterns for templates are supported (for now)

 The following sample files are used